 “Great minds discuss ideas; average minds discuss events; small minds discuss people.”
 Eleanor Roosevelt

-Abby joined FLOA soon after Norma took over and saw that there was a need for someone to handle social media and marketing.
+Abby joined FTLOA soon after Norma took over and saw that there was a need for someone to handle social media and marketing.
 Abby comes from a background working in marketing for ten years.
 Community relations and fundraising have always been a passion for Abby, who has worked for not-for-profit organizations for most of her career.
-Helping animals has always been a dream of Abby’s and she is thrilled to get to do it every day with FLOA.
+Helping animals has always been a dream of Abby’s and she is thrilled to get to do it every day with FTLOA.